 Interestingly, one episode shows that even a vampire is not immune to Medusa's gaze.

 Kyoryu Sentai Zyuranger: Comic relief simian-looking villain Totbat is a vampire.
 He doesn't need blood, given that he's never drank it even once, but he wants to.
 Sunlight has no ill effect on him or anything, and the fact that he's a vampire only comes up one time.
 In fact, it was such a minor aspect that it was dropped from his Mighty Morphin' Power Rangers counterpart Baboo.

-Count Nocturne from Power Rangers Turbo is a vampire who turns into a lunar bat.
+Count Nocturne from Power Rangers Turbo is a vampire Monster of the Week who was transformed from a lunar bat.
 He manages to bite Carlos, starting to turn the teen into a vampire as well.
 The other Rangers are able to subdue their friend and Alpha administers a temporary antidote that breaks Carlos free.
 It starts to wear off during the fight, but Carlos is able to resist long enough to blow the Count up with the Rescue Turbo Megazord.
 This breaks the spell.